 We are always looking for walk leaders - why not give it a go?
 An experienced leader will be happy to help.
 Here's a link to a Guardian article about planning walks.

-Nottingham Hyking Dykes is a walking group for lesbians and we also welcome women questioning their sexuality.
+Nottingham Hyking Dykes is a walking group for lesbians.